Fracton Spin Liquid and Exotic Frustrated Phases in Ising-like Octochlore Magnets

-Setting aside the precise nature of the low-temperature fate of the frustrated chains regime, examining more closely the behavior of the multi-spinon interactions in \cref{fig:spinon_interactions} yields remarkable insight into what happens at the \emph{boundaries} of the $T_{1g}$ phase, where the $T_{1g}$ irrep becomes degenerate with either the $A_{1u}$ or $E_u$ irreps and the system passes from this frustrated chains regime to two different CSLs.
+Before we explore the finite-temperature behavior of this phase, it will prove extremely instructing to examine carefully the behavior of the spinon interaction term in ~\cref{eq:H_fchains_spinons} and what happens at the boundaries of the frustrated chains phase, where the $T_{1g}$ irrep becomes degenerate with either the $A_{1u}$ or $E_u$ irrep and the system passes from this frustrated chains regime to two different CSLs.

-\Cref{fig:spinon_condensation}(a) shows the change in the multi-spinon energies as $J_1$ is varied.
-When $\cramped{J_1 > 0}$, the energy of the spinon/anti-spinon pair, shown in \cref{fig:spinon_interactions}(f), decreases until these bound states \emph{condense} (become degenerate with the spinon vacuum) when~$\cramped{J_1/J_{2a}\to 1}$.
-That is, \cref{fig:spinon_interactions}(f) has the same energy as \cref{fig:spinon_interactions}(b).
-Spinon/anti-spinon condensation implies that the three colors of spinons, corresponding to the three chain directions, become \emph{indistinguishable}, which is illustrated in \cref{fig:spinon_condensation}(b): a green spinon moving along its chain (by flipping spins) can freely transmute to a red spinon by nucleating an anti-green/red pair from the vacuum, allowing it ``turn a corner'' and move along a red chain; it may then further transmute to a blue spinon to move along a blue chain.
-Thus, the system has only a single type of spinon, which is a fully mobile 3D quasiparticle.
-These are precisely the monopoles of the spin ice CSL.
+\Cref{fig:spinon_condensation}(a) shows the evolution of the multi-spinon energies listed in \cref{fig:spinon_interactions}(b-g) as $J_1$ is varied.
+When $\cramped{J_1 > 0}$, opposite-charge spinons attract and can form bound states with lower energy than separated spinons.
+As shown in \cref{fig:spinon_interactions}(f), with increasing $J_1/ J_{2a}$, the energy of the spinon/anti-spinon bound states decreases as $\cramped{J_1/J_{2a}\to 1}$ until they \emph{condense}---they become degenerate with the spinon vacuum.
+Condensation of the spinon/anti-spinon bound state implies that the three colors of spinons, corresponding to the three chain directions, become \emph{indistinguishable}, as illustrated in \cref{fig:spinon_condensation}(b): a green spinon moving along its chain (by flipping spins) can freely transmute to a red spinon by nucleating an anti-green/red pair from the vacuum, allowing it ``turn a corner'' and move along a red chain; it may then further transmute to a blue spinon to move along a blue chain, and so on.
+This implies that the excitation spectrum contains only a single type of spinon---a fully mobile three-dimensional quasiparticle.
+Viewing spinon trajectories as strings of flipped spins, as in \cref{fig:spinon_interactions}(a), condensation of the spinon/anti-spinon bound states allows strings from different chains to be joined end-to-end without paying any energy at the ``corner'' where they meet.
+These can form arbitrary closed loops in 3D, corresponding to processes where a pair of spinons are created, propagated around a loop and re-annihilated, giving rise to a classical string-net condensate~\cite{levinStringnetCondensationPhysical2005} or Coulomb phase~\cite{henleyCoulombPhaseFrustrated2010}.
+This is precisely the spin ice point in the phase diagram, where the spinons of the frustrated chains phase have become the ``magnetic monopoles'' of the spin ice CSL~\cite{castelnovoMagneticMonopolesSpin2008}.